-- individual, regardless if team member or singles qualifier, who has the lowest score will win the medalist honors and be the singles winner. - (2) Team Honors.
+- (1) Individual Medalist.
+The individual with the lowest score will be the medalist.
+The medalist may be the representative in the singles and/or may be a member of the team.
+The individual, regardless if team member or singles qualifier, who has the lowest score will win the medalist honors and be the singles winner. - (2) Team Honors.
 Team honors shall be determined by adding the best four scores for each 18-hole round of the five players who enter as a team. - (3) Team Winners.
 The team with the lowest score will be the team winner. - (4) Ties.
 In case of a tie, the five players with the best scores on the final 18 holes will be involved in the playoff. - (5) Monitors.
 In district, regional and state competition, golf coaches or qualified volunteers should be assigned to foursomes for monitoring play. - (6) Regional, State Meets.
 All entries in the regional and state golf meets will play a total of 36 holes unless the tournament director determines it is necessary to play fewer than 36 holes (a minimum of 9 holes shall be played). - (7) Practice Round.
 Individuals and/or teams qualifying for regional and/or state golf may be permitted one practice round of 18 holes at the site of the regional and/or state golf tournament if permitted by the regional and/or state director.
-Schools shall not use more than one hour during the school day for practice rounds.
+Schools shall not use

+- more than one hour during the school day for practice rounds.
 There shall be no more than one day loss of school time involved in practice or travel in relation to practice preceding the tournament.
 Once a practice round has been completed, neither teams nor individuals are allowed to return to the site on another day to chip and/or putt.
-See Section 1206. - (8) Electronic Equipment.
+Refer to Section 1206. - (8) Electronic Equipment.
 Range finders are the only electronic equipment allowed at the district, regional and state tournaments.
 Range finders that measure distance only may be used during competitive rounds.
 The operative word is "only".
 Range finders that offer functions in addition to distance measurement are illegal, even if a player disables other functions.
 A player using such a device in competition rounds will be subject to the UIL penalty structure (1st offense-warning; 2nd offense-disqualification).